Investing Investing Basics

 Platforms like Stash, Acorns, and UNest make it easy to establish and fund custodial brokerage accounts to begin investing for a child.
 With Stash,2 for instance, you can purchase whole or fractional shares of stocks or opt for ETFs (exchange-traded funds),3 starting with as little as $1.4 You’ll need the Stash+ plan in order to manage custodial accounts, which runs $9 per month.5

 Acorns Early allows you to open custodial accounts for kids in just minutes, which are invested in aggressive ETF-based portfolios.
-Acorns offers automatic recurring investments with the opportunity for bonus investments, and Acorns Family plans are only $5 per month.
+Acorns offers automatic recurring investments with the opportunity for bonus investments.
+The Acorns Silver plan is only $6 per month, while the Gold plan is $12 per month.
 UNest is a beginner-friendly custodial account option designed to help parents build savings for their kids.

 Funds held in a custodial investment account can generally be utilized for the child’s own expenses without penalty.
 This may include educational costs as well as things like music lessons, sports training, or even clothes and school supplies.